ori0nis/proyecto_final/README.md

 As a triathlete, being able to quickly access the core stats of my sessions is very important.
 That's why I decided to devote the final project of the first year of my Master's Degree in Fullstack Development to this endeavor.

-Here's a summary of how this app was created!
+Here's a summary of how this app was created.

 ### 1. Structure of the project